-Stocks seek direction ahead of Trump-Biden debate
+Stocks slide ahead of Trump-Biden debate

 |NASDAQ COMPOSITE INDEX

-The debate, being moderated by Fox News' Chris Wallace, will focus on a number of topics, including the coronavirus pandemic, the economy and racial unrest in the country.
+The debate, being moderated by Fox News' Chris Wallace, will give voters the first chance to see the two candidates face off while focusing on a number of topics, including the coronavirus pandemic, the economy and racial unrest in the country.

-Late Monday night, deaths associated with the COVID-19 pandemic surpassed 1 million globally, including 200,000 in the U.S.
+Late Monday night, deaths associated with the COVID-19 pandemic surpassed 1 million globally, including 200,000 in the U.S. This as the U.S. Department of Health and Human Services released a distribution plan for Abbott Labs' test for the virus.

 Separately on Monday, Speaker of the House of Representatives Nancy Pelosi unveiled a $2.2 trillion stimulus bill to help the economy which has been negatively impacted by the pandemic.
 The relief package is intended to "avert catastrophe for schools, small businesses, restaurants, performance spaces, airline workers and others."